How to process multiple layout variations with one single document parser?

 4.)
 Create a new model for each layout variation

-Navigate to the list of documents and select two files which have the same layout.
+Navigate to the list of documents and select two files that have the same layout.
 Under "Perform Action" you'll find "Create a new Layout Model" for the selected files.

 You are now prompted to name your new Layout Model.
-Choose a name which lets you easily identify the Layout Model later on.
+Choose a name that lets you easily identify the Layout Model later on.

 Docparser tries to find routing rules automatically for you by looking at all the data we have for your documents at this point.
 This is why you should select at least two documents of the same type so that Docparser can find similarities between the two of them.

 The data points which are available for creating routing rules are the metadata (file name, page count, ...) as well as the data extracted by the Default Parsing Rules you created.
 If you want to base the routing decision on specific keywords inside your document, you first need to create a default parsing rule first which extracts the keywords (see "Tag Document" above).